hcarnes/greenthumb/README.md

 Users can search for a community garden in NYC and locate the garden on a corresponding map.
 Users can click on a garden to view more information about a particular garden.
 They can also view which plants can be found in each garden.
 Plants can be added and removed from gardens.

 ## Installation
-Clone this repository and run `bundle install`.
+Clone this repository
+Run `rails s`.
+cd hannahdev/greenthumb/greenthumb-client/
+Run `npm run start`

 ## Contributing